open-minds/oria-iot-robotics-exposition/README.md

 # IoT & Robotics Exposition (with ORIA)
 This October27th we had an exposition by ORIA association were they showed us their robots & drone & they talked about open hardware (Arduino & Rasbery) & open source software.

 We talked about IoT & saw drones, robots and more, and we broke the ice with this amazing world, ORIA's amazing members told us that anyone can learn how make a drone or a robot, we just need some time, passion and allot of motivation.
-And here -in this repo- you can find some links or codes of things we've discussed today
+And here -in this repo- you can find some links or codes of things we've discussed today.

 ## MOOC & eBooks
 * [An Introduction to Programming the IoT ](https://www.coursera.org/specializations/iot) (Paid MOOC. *financial aids available !*)